chellebernardo/chellebernardo/README.md

 <p align="center">Born and raised in São Paulo, I'm a daughter, sister and granddaughter.
 I'm 24 years old and I live with my family who I love and my - not so little, dog Sasuke in a little house by the extreme east of Capital.
 I love technology before I even got to know what the word love meant.
 So, you can picture it's been a while now.
 I'm a very curious and excited woman, I like to talk about anything, really ANYTHING.
 I live to research and learn things all by myself and I swear, I have fun doing it.
-I do a lot stuff and I'm involved in a lot of projects and I have tons of hobbies (one of them is write, by the way).
+I do a lot stuff and I'm involved in a lot of projects and I have tons of hobbies (one of them is writing, by the way).
 So to spare you from reading the next bible, I'm gonna skip this part.</p>
 <p align="center">
   So...
 Greetings, non-identified-human (or machine?!)!
 Welcome to my GitHub Page.
 </p>